PX4/PX4-Autopilot/nuttx/configs/README.txt

   be populated with either an AVR AT90USB646, 647, 1286, or 1287 MCU.
   Support is configured for the AT90USB647.

+configs/mirtoo
+  This is the port to the DTX1-4000L "Mirtoo" module.
+This module uses MicroChip PIC32MX250F128D.
+See http://www.dimitech.com/ for further information.

 configs/mx1ads
   This is a port to the Motorola MX1ADS development board.
 That board is based on the Freescale i.MX1 processor.
 The i.MX1 is an ARM920T.